 Heat-Assisted Magnetic Recording, or HAMR, has resulted in the densest hard drives yet.
 Areal density will continue to increase in the years ahead.

-In contrast, Steve Mellings, CEO of ADISA, isn’t quite as concerned about the potential risk of shredded drives.
+On the other hand, Steve Mellings, CEO of ADISA, isn’t quite as concerned about the potential risk of shredded drives.
 He points out that shredded remains are often piled together and stored in a secure location.
 Additionally, he suggests that attention would be better directed towards ensuring that drives are transported securely.

 I think if a threat adversary who had that type of technical capability and motivation was looking to attack the ITAD sector, I don’t think it would be at the shredded particle size because their likelihood of successful attack is so low.
 It would probably be closer to the client on a vehicle just leaving the facility where the drives may still be intact